CT Open: An Open-Access, Uncontaminated, Live Platform for the Open Challenge of Clinical Trial Outcome Prediction

 CT Open hosts four challenges each year: Winter Open, Spring Open, Summer Open, and Fall Open (Table~\ref{tab:ctopen_cycles}).
 The CT Open website is scheduled to go live in the first week of April 2026, so the first active challenge will be Summer Open 2026.
 Participants may submit predictions until May 31, 2026, and the leaderboard will be released in the first week of September 2026.
 Submissions received after that deadline will be evaluated in the Fall Open.

 For each challenge, CT Open releases a downloadable question set derived from trials that are likely to report results within that challenge’s window.
-See Appendix \ref{appendix:future question} for the construction of this question set.
 At the end of the window, CT Open runs its \textbf{answer generation pipeline} and \textbf{decontamination pipeline} to identify the subset of trials with usable results posted during that window and no public results posted before the window begins.
 Trials that fail this condition are considered unusable or contaminated, and are removed.
 The remaining trials, and their questions and answers form the time-stamped benchmark for that challenge, which is then used to evaluate submissions and produce the leaderboard.

 Importantly, CT Open only evaluates submissions made before a challenge window begins, and it excludes any clinical trial for which results are publicly available before that window.
 As a result, systems evaluated on CT Open cannot benefit from prior access to the outcomes of the trials used for evaluation.
 Therefore, any substantial improvement in performance is more likely to reflect genuine predictive ability rather than retrieval or recall of existing results.